 Exiting Yellowstone Park, we kept driving south and soon entered the Grand Teton Park.
 It was now late afternoon and it had been a long and exciting day.
 We knew we would not be giving this national park the attention it deserved.
 Detouring off the main route, we found the scenic route that gave us great views of Jackson Lake and the majestic Grand Teton mountain range.

 Our tour for the day closed with a great display of fall colour!

-You exit the Grand Teton Park right in Jackson, WY which was our stopping point for the night.
-Opting to go more local for this stop we checked into The Virginian Lodge.
+We exited the Grand Teton Park right in Jackson, WY which was our stopping point for the night.
+Opting to go more local for this stop, we checked into The Virginian Lodge.
 Still not finished with our animal sightings for the day, we were not really surprised this place had stuffed animal heads hung on the wall.

 Having dinner at the hotel that night, we were amused by interesting characters.
-The hot tub was still nice and hot so we were able to soak off some of the travel aches before heading to bed.
-Our next day would be a long travel day as we set off for the Grand Canyon!
+The hot tub was still nice and hot.
+So we were able to soak off some of the travel aches before we headed to bed.
+Our next day was a long travel day as we set off for the Grand Canyon!

 Did you know there were more than geysers in Yellowstone Park?
 What was your favourite part of visiting Yellowstone?
 Would you recommend the annual pass?